SimsonvomDach/CreditCardFraudDetection/Gliederung.md

 ## Abstract
 The first impression of the work.
 Tries to explain every part of the paper in around two sentences each and create interest in the paper.
 Will be created last.

-## Motivation
+## Related Work
+Find work close to this.
+I.e. reinforcement learning, GNN-learning, simple regression, or other related work, that explains the necessity for this project.
-Motivation serves as the real introduction.
+Related work serves as the real introduction.
 You state the problem and its importance.
 Afterwards, explain the solution and your method to create this solution.
 It's important to address the target group, use of the knowledge and reason for research.
 After reading the motivation, the reader should have clear vision of what to expect from this paper.

 ## Methodology
 The method in this case is machine learning.
 Via feed-forward Neural Net, you train an algorithm to build a model for predicting unseen data.
 To do this, we have to do different tasks: